RachelSa/rails-sessions-review/README.md

+# Topics
+  - Cookies, Sessions, Flash Messages - Where do they come from?
+Where do they go?
+  - Application controller methods
+  - Helper methods
+  - Before actions
+  - Authentication vs Authorization
+  - Treasure maps!!!

 # Rails Sessions Review

 Create a user log in for our rails app in order to view the map to the Flatiron School Treasure.